Blakesands/CH32V003_SF_SOLAR_LIGHT/README.md

         ◦  4 Blinks: 4 Hours
     3. The Timer Indicator LED remains illuminated while the timer is active.
 Manual power or brightness changes cancel the timer.

-Battery Status Indicator
+Battery Status
+If Battery is critical.
+Device will shut down automatically.
+Solar charging is required before further use.

-The red Battery Indicator communicates the following states:
+The Red Battery Indicator communicates the following states:

     •  Slow Blink: Battery is low.
 Maximum brightness is restricted to the "Medium" setting.
-    •  Rapid Flash: Battery is critical.
-Device will shut down automatically.
-Solar charging is required before further use.
     •  Periodic "Blip" (every 4 seconds): Battery is trickle charging via the solar panel.

 Solar Charging

 Turn the light off.
 Place the solar panel in direct sunlight.
-Charging is confirmed by the periodic flash of the Battery Indicator, double flash indicates >10mA charge current.
+Charging is confirmed by the flash of the Battery Indicator.

+    •  1 Flash: Trickle Charging - Angle me into the sun!
+    •  2 Flashes: More than 10mA Charging
+    •  3 Flashes: More than 30mA Charging - Well Done!
+I should be charged by the end of the day.